pollin14/fret/README.md

     with Xdebug v2.9.2, Copyright (c) 2002-2020, by Derick Rethans
 ```

+ Download the `fret` file from the releases section [https://github.com/pollin14/fret/releases](Release).

 ## How to use

-Firstly, put your data files in the chapters `data/cfp` and `data/yfp` aside the fret.
+Firstly, put your data files in the chapters `data/cfp` and `data/yfp` aside `fret`.
 Then you can run CFP with

 ```bash
 php fret cfp